FemiBlack/FemiBlack/README.md

 ### Hi there 👋

-I'm Femi, a web developer and soution provider
+I'm Femi, a web developer and solution provider

 ### Welcome to my github profile :grin: :tada: